ome/omero-documentation/server/install-windows.rst

 -  Create a non-superuser database user (make sure to note down the name and password) using **pgAdmin III**.
-You can find *pgAdmin III* on the Start Menu under *Programs → PostgreSQL 9.1 → pgAdmin III*:
+You can find *pgAdmin III* on the Start Menu under :menuselection:`Programs --> PostgreSQL 9.1 --> pgAdmin III`:

    #.
 Double-click on the *PostgreSQL 9.1* database (or right-click and
       choose *Connect*) and provide your *postgres* user login password